-Stephanie May is an award winning, international actor.
-Born in Sydney's west in 1990 she took up dancing at the age of 4 at the Pendle Hill Dance Academy.
-Her family soon moved to Penrith where she took up acting, at Mountains Youth Theatre, where she stayed for over 5 years doing various productions such as: A Midsummer's Night's Dream and Emma.
+Stephanie May is an award-winning international actor.
+Born in Sydney's west in 1990, she took up dancing at 4, with the Pendle Hill Dance Academy.
+When her family moved to Penrith in 1999, she took up acting at Mountains Youth Theatre, where she stayed for over 5 years doing various productions as: A Midsummer Night's Dream, Cosi, Hating Alison Ashley, and Emma.

-Soon after, at the age of 15, Stephanie joined up to an Extras agency and less than a week later, landed herself her first extras role on a popular TV series.
-In only a few short years, Stephanie has worked with some of the hottest directors, producers, series and actors around today.
-In 2011 however, Stephanie began her career in modeling even becoming "the face of" two different companies: "Original and Authentic Handbags, and Veducci Clothing".
-She appeared on the runway and in several magazines and newspapers that year, but it was acting that Stephanie wanted to pursue.
-It was also in 2011, that Stephanie gained her first speaking role, on the American TV series, Deadly Women and the Australian TV series Eerie Encounters.
-The ball has continually rolled ever since with many award winning features and TV series under her belt.
-The 2012 movie, The Navigator, was an official selection of the Kansas International Film Festival under the "best film" category as well as the Mississippi's Sun and Sand film festival.
+At 15, Stephanie joined up to an extras agency, and less than a week later landed herself her first extras role on a popular TV series.
+In only a few short years, Stephanie has worked Australia-wide and the US, with award-winning directors, producers, singers and actors.
+In 2011, Stephanie began her career in modelling, and became "the face" of two different companies: "Original and Authentic Handbags, and Veducci Clothing".
+She appeared on the runway, and featured in several magazines and newspapers.
+It was also in 2011 that Stephanie gained her first speaking role in the American TV series Deadly Women, and the Australian TV series Eerie Encounters.
+In 2021, The Navigator, in which Stephanie plays the part of a wife, was an official selection of the Kansas International Film Festival under the "best film" category, as well as the Mississippi's Sun and Sand Film Festival.